rrruuuiii/rrruuuiii.github.io/content/authors/admin/_index.md

 Hi, I am a computer science student at CMU.
 Here, I am posting some of the computer science/math ideas I found during my study.
 {style="text-align: justify;"}

-I like math ideas that are beautiful and elegant.
-I believe that almost always, such ideas give rise to more simplistic ways to automate a way of reasoning and yield clean algorithms.
+I like beautiful and elegant ideas in math.
+I believe that almost always, such ideas give birth to cleaner ways of building automations of reasoning.
 {style="text-align: justify;"}